barbara-benitez/barbara-benitez.github.io/wine_proj/wine.md

-This project was particularly fun because the data provided was given a subjective review with several objective measures of wine.
+This project was particularly fun because the data is subjective reviews with several objective measures of wine.
+(How acidic do you like your wine?)
 Moreover, the evaluation of a wine's quality is highly variable even for exceptionally expensive wines.
+I like a challenge.

 Table of Contents

 [The Problem](#Problem Statement)

-this project will look at a dataset with various characteristics of wine to determine if the wine is of good quality
+This project will look at a dataset with various characteristics of wine to determine if the wine is of good quality.

+## Glossary of Terms

+What we are given is:
+- fixed acidity
+- volatile acidity
+- citric acid
+- residual sugar
+- chlorides
+- free sulfur dioxide
+- total sulfur dioxide
+- density
+- pH
+- sulphates
+- alcohol
+- quality

 # Problem Statement